Zaidanfzn/Academy24-FE-Dev/README.md

 ## Acknowledgements
 Thank you for your interest in this project.
-We hope these examples help you in your learning journey.
-We look forward to seeing your progress and contributions!
+I hope these examples help you in your learning journey.
+I look forward to seeing your progress and contributions!

-### Notes

-- Adjust the `git clone` URL to match the actual repository URL.
-- The `Getting Started` section now includes instructions to clone the repository, navigate directories, and set up the projects.
+**Happy Coding!**

-> *An academy created for newcomers from the class of 2024 to become future stars*
+*An academy created for newcomers from the class of 2024 to become future stars*